chandan5569/data/README.md

 If script.py quits unexpectedly, check your internet connectivity.
 As the task is to automate the browser, the program is susceptible to network fluctuations.
 Please try again.
+Additionally, you can increase the time in the implicitly_wait() function under the setUp function of whatsappgroup.py (15-20 would be the recommended maximum).

 Feel free to report any issues and queries.